Americans in Paris

 University Writing Program

 In addition to teaching English at UC Davis, Dr. Scherr has taught rhetoric, comparative literature, and public health at UC Berkeley.
 Her areas of interest are English, American, Spanish, Latin American, and multi-ethnic literatures.
-She has published works of translation and articles on sexism and minority women in the feminist movement, mixed race experience, the politics of beauty, and French literature and has presented papers on the Caribbean diaspora among other subjects.
+She has published works of translation and articles on sexism and minority women in the feminist movement, mixed race experience, the politics of beauty, and French literature and has both published articles and presented papers on the Caribbean diaspora among other subjects.
 She has taught Summer Abroad in Paris for several years.
 She also taught Summer Abroad and Quarter Abroad programs in Cuba.

 A Message to Students and Parents